lgatto/rbioc-proteomics/rbioc-proteomics.md

 ![plot of chunk clust2](figure/clust2-1.png)

-A wide range of classification algorithms are also available, as described in the `?MLearn` documentation page.
+A wide range of classification and clustering algorithms are also available, as described in the `?MLearn` documentation page.
 The `pRoloc` package also uses `MSnSet` instances as input and ,while being conceived with the analysis of spatial/organelle proteomics data in mind, is applicable many use cases.

 ## Annotation